-- Delivering an educational and overall experience that develops students who are capable of solving problems, leading, and innovating in a diverse and interconnected world. - Cultivating a diverse and inclusive university community that encourages respectful open dialogue, and challenges itself to take bold actions that will ensure learning is accessible and affordable for all. - Nurturing and supporting a collaborative and interdisciplinary research culture that advances the frontiers of knowledge, shapes new fields, and disseminates discoveries that transform lives. - Supporting and promoting just and sustainable forms of economic development, shared prosperity, and social and cultural enrichment regionally and globally. - Creating an agile, sustainable, and supportive infrastructure by ensuring a dedication to service, people, and financial stewardship.
+- Delivering an educational and overall experience that develops students who are capable of solving problems, leading, and innovating in a diverse and interconnected world. - Cultivating a diverse and inclusive university community that encourages respectful open dialogue, and challenges itself to take bold actions that will ensure learning is accessible and affordable for all. - Nurturing and supporting a collaborative and interdisciplinary research culture that advances the frontiers of knowledge, shapes new fields, and disseminates discoveries that transform lives. - Supporting and promoting just and sustainable forms of economic development, shared prosperity, and social and cultural enrichment regionally and globally. - Delivering world-class patient care through commitment to the community, groundbreaking research and inspired teaching. - Creating an agile, sustainable, and supportive infrastructure by ensuring a dedication to service, people, and financial stewardship.

 3.1.2.
-ACADEMIC FRAMEWORK - FOUR RESEARCH THEMES
+Academic Framework - Four Research Themes